 Maine Elder Law Firm in Bangor offers elder law, special needs planning, and estate planning services throughout the State of Maine.
 We welcome you to learn more about our practice.
 For additional information and to schedule a consultation, please contact us.

-Our clients may seek advice on how to protect their real estate, their investments, and their personal savings from various liabilities, including income tax, estate tax, and tax on capital gains, long term care expenses, and the "creditors and predators" of an anticipated inheritance for a child or grandchild.
-Where appropriate, we call on other professionals, including accountants, financial advisors, and long term care insurance specialists.
+Our clients may seek advice on how to protect their real estate, their investments, and their personal savings from liabilities including long-term care expenses.
+Where appropriate, we call on other professionals, including accountants, financial advisors, and long-term care insurance specialists.
 We also advise clients on the risks of lifetime transfers and the benefits of various types of trusts to accomplish their objectives.
 Read More

-When an individual faces an immediate need for expensive long term care, our elder law attorneys consider many factors, including the individual’s income and assets, any medical and long term care insurance coverage, military service, family circumstances, and especially the individual’s objectives.
-Even after a health care crisis, there often are legitimate strategies available to protect an individual’s assets from long term care expenses, including costs of nursing homes, of residential care/assisted living facilities, and of nursing services in the home.
+When an individual faces an immediate need for expensive long-term care, our elder law attorneys consider many factors, including the individual’s income and assets, any medical and long-term care insurance coverage, military service, family circumstances, and especially the individual’s objectives.
+Even after a health care crisis, there often are legitimate strategies available to protect an individual’s assets from long-term care expenses, including costs of nursing homes, of residential care/assisted living facilities, and of nursing services in the home.
 Read More

 We are honored to guide clients with disabilities with their legal needs, either directly or through their legal representatives.
 This may include navigating the maze of public benefits, particularly to ensure access to means-tested public benefits including Supplemental Security Income (SSI) and Maine Medicaid (MaineCare) and access to the network of housing and caregiving services sometimes associated with those benefits.
 Special needs planning also includes maximizing resources, possibly by accessing affordable health insurance or protecting assets in a first or third party special needs trust.
 Read More